Thursday 4th October - Thursday 20th December

 What is it actually like growing up in ‘the armpit’ of Kent right now?

-From October 2018 artist Ania Bas will begin working in collaboration with young people at The Gr@nd Healthy Living Centre in Gravesend (often cruelly referred to as ‘the armpit of Kent’ in mainstream newspapers) to co-create a new lifestyle magazine.
+From October 2018 artist Ania Bas is working in collaboration with young people at The Gr@nd Healthy Living Centre in Gravesend – often cruelly referred to as ‘the armpit of Kent’ in mainstream newspapers – to co-create a new lifestyle magazine.
 The magazine will be led and created entirely by people aged 16 to 25 showcasing their writing, photography and illustrations: exploring their interests, hopes, fears and plans for the future.
 It will include local gossip, fashion and music, unknown histories and new developments in the area.
 Over two years the group will work on every aspect of the magazine from content, to design and production, deciding how and where to distribute it.

 If you have access requirements or need support with travel money to reach us – please let us know when you register your interest.